orirot10/table-type-detector-service/README.md

 ## Project Description

-A microservice that receives an image of a table (e.g., PDF → image, scan, screenshot, etc.) and returns the detected table type:
+A microservice that receives an image of a table (e.g., image, scan, screenshot, etc.) and returns the detected table type:

 Possible table types:
 - `balance` – Balance tables (financial statements, assets/liabilities, etc.)